-A Fun Weekend in Los Angeles, California, USA: Our 2-Day Itinerary
+2 Days in LA: A Fun Weekend Itinerary for Los Angeles, California, USA

 When I was on my way home from Japan, I decided to stop in California.
 I had never been to the west coast of the United States, so I figured this would be the perfect opportunity.
 Luckily for me, my loved ones were willing to meet me there.
 After a decent amount of research, we decided to spend a weekend in Los Angeles before moving on to San Francisco.
 Find out how we decided to spend 2 days in Los Angeles!

 Planning a Trip to Los Angeles

 “Free” Things to Do in Los Angeles Aren’t Exactly “Free”

 There are A LOT of free things to do in Los Angeles.
 Actually, every recommended activity in this 2 day Los Angeles itinerary is free.
 The problem is getting there.